CS2103AUG2016-T16-C3/addressbook-level4/docs/UserGuide.md

 <a id="extensions"></a>
-_You're probably wondering... what extensions can I use?
+_But now you're probably wondering... what extensions can I use?
 How do they help me?
 Well to answer that, let's just dive straight into our extensions:_<br>

 <a id="venue"></a>